ankireddy-blockcoplus/shard/README.md

-Shard development tree
+MyCoin development tree

-Shard is a PoS-based cryptocurrency.
+MyCoin is a PoS-based cryptocurrency.

 Development process
 ===========================